-INVESTMENT TYPE FOCUS FEE RATE (% of AUM) Real Estate Investment Trusts (REITs) and Real Estate Operating Companies (REOCs) Strategies U.S. domestic REIT Opportunities 0.75% per annum for accounts of \$5,000,000 or less initially0.50% for accounts of greater than \$5,000,000 initially Small Cap Strategies U.S. domestic equities with a market capitalization of approximately \$750 Million to \$4 Billion 1% per annum Micro Cap Strategies U.S. domestic equities with a market capitalization of approximately \$100 Million to \$750 Million 1% per annum Equity Income Strategies (High Income Total Return) Providing current income with a total return framework focusing on dividend paying common stocks, REITs, global infrastructure, and preferred securities.
-0.75% per annum for accounts of \$500,000 or less initially0.50% for accounts of greater than \$500,000 initially Fixed Income Strategies US domestic fixed income with a credit and duration profile consistent with the client's investment policy 0.50% per annum for accounts of \$5,000,000 or less initially0.35% per annum for accounts of greater than \$5,000,000 initially Discretionary Investment Management Services to Investment Companies As directed by investment company client as set forth in investment advisory agreement.
+INVESTMENT TYPE FOCUS FEE RATE (% of AUM) Real Estate Investment Trusts (REITs) and Real Estate Operating Companies (REOCs) Strategies U.S. domestic REIT Opportunities 0.75% per annum for accounts of \$5,000,000 or less initially 0.50% for accounts of greater than \$5,000,000 initially Small Cap Strategies U.S. domestic equities with an initial market capitalization of approximately \$750 Million to \$4 Billion.
+1% per annum Micro Cap Strategies U.S. domestic equities with an initial market capitalization of approximately \$100 Million to \$750 Million.
+1% per annum Equity Income Strategies (High Income Total Return) Providing current income with a total return framework focusing on dividend paying common stocks, REITs, global infrastructure, and preferred securities.
+0.75% per annum for accounts of \$500,000 or less initially 0.50% for accounts of greater than \$500,000 initially Fixed Income Strategies US domestic fixed income with a credit and duration profile consistent with the client's investment policy.
+0.50% per annum for accounts of \$5,000,000 or less initially 0.35% per annum for accounts of greater than \$5,000,000 initially Managers Strategy Seeking to maximize alpha by investing in a group of stocks with high concentration.
 1% per annum